RuthAngus/stardate/paper/paper.md

 to estimate posterior probability density functions over stellar age, as well as other parameters such as distance, extinction, metallicity and mass or evolutionary stage.
-The paper describing the method in more detail is Angus et al. (in prep).
+The paper describing the method in more detail is Angus et al. (submitted).

 ``stardate`` is built on top of the ``isochrones`` Python package [@isochrones] and uses the MIST stellar evolution models [@dotter2016],